-Overall, these studies underscore the critical role of analytical ultracentrifugation in advancing medicinal research, highlighting innovations that enhance precision.
+These studies highlight the pivotal role of analytical ultracentrifugation in advancing biotherapeutic research, showcasing innovations that significantly enhance accuracy and understanding.

-Through the methods and applications presented in this article collection/expert insights, we aim to educate researchers on the latest advancements in analytical ultracentrifugation for medicinal applications.
+Through the methods and applications presented here, we aim to educate researchers on the latest advancements in analytical ultracentrifugation for medicinal applications.
 To gain a deeper understanding of available options for improving your research, we encourage you to visit Beckman Coulter's [website](#).

-Dr Christene A. Smith

-Editor at Wiley
+Dr. Christene A. Smith Editor at Wiley